Chamonix for non-skiers

 Day trips

-You can also visit the lovely medieval village of Yvoire or the cosmopolitan and beautiful town of Evian on the banks of Lake Geneva.
+You can also visit the lovely medieval village of Yvoire or the cosmopolitan and beautiful town of Evian on the banks of Lake Geneva

 An hour’s drive through the Mont Blanc Tunnel is Italy.
 Have a day in the cheerful traditional town of Courmayeur– great Italian food and friendly bars.

 For a cultural day out, there are several excellent galleries in Martigny (take the train directly from Les Praz towards Switzerland) including the Fondation Gianada.
 Martigny is also the home of the wonderfully eccentric St. Bernard Dog Museum.
+Also in this area is the lovely old hilltop town of Sion – a delightful place to spend a day, with picturesque streets some very good restaurants.

 An unusual trip is to Plateau d’Assy, a pretty mountain village that has an incredible church decorated by some of the greatest modern artists — Notre Dame de Toute Grace incorporates work by Matisse, Chagalle and Braque amongst others.